Ultimate Guide to Embedded Systems Security

 Secure software foundation

-BlackBerry’s reputation as a security vendor is second to none and backed by 40 years of experience delivering secure and reliable software for embedded systems.
-BlackBerry offers the world’s most trusted mobile security-backed by decades of experience.
-Similarly, the QNX Neutrino RTOS and the QNX Hypervisor are the gold standard in embedded software operating systems and hypervisors, and BlackBerry QNX has the expertise needed to help our customers build more secure products.
+BlackBerry’s reputation as a security vendor is backed by 40 years of experience delivering secure and reliable software for embedded systems.
+BlackBerry offers the world’s most trusted mobile security, and the QNX Neutrino RTOS and the QNX Hypervisor are the gold standard in embedded software operating systems and hypervisors.
+BlackBerry QNX has the expertise needed to help customers build more secure products.

 BlackBerry QNX provides businesses in the most demanding industries with the building blocks for secure embedded systems; these include:

-- The most secure embedded OS with a microkernel architecture and adaptive partitioning
+- A secure embedded OS with a microkernel architecture and adaptive partitioning

 - A layered approach to security through mechanisms such as secure boot, integrity measurement, sandboxing, access controls and rootless execution